DSLituiev/lab-keras-r/running-docker-containers.md

 - login: `rstudio`
 - password:  `rstudio`

 You should then see an Rstudio interface that you can interact with much like how you would interact with Rstudio software.
+In 5/30's structured discussion, we will go over how to use this to train neural networks in the cloud!

 ### Download R scripts to train neural networks
 Type the following into the Rstudio interface to download the R scripts we have prepared [here](https://github.com/DSLituiev/lab-keras-r) for training neural networks.

     git clone https://github.com/DSLituiev/lab-keras-r.git

-We will be using `mnist_elasticnet_logistic_regression.R` (Penalized logistic regression on MNIST), `mnist_fc.R` (fully-connected neural network on MNIST) and `mnist_conv.R` (convolutional neural network on MNIST).
-In 5/30's structured discussion, we will go over how to train neural networks in the cloud!
+We will be using `mnist_elasticnet_logistic_regression.R` (penalized logistic regression on MNIST data), `mnist_fc.R` (fully-connected neural network) and `mnist_conv.R` (convolutional neural network).

 ### Stop docker container when done
 You should be able to stop the container by pressing `Ctrl+C` while in the terminal window with your running docker container.
 If you want to double check that you indeed stopped everything, follow the instructions below.